SharadRawat/SampleProject/README.md

 C++ 11

-This is sample project to check if the toolchain is in working order
+This is sample project to check if the toolchain is in working order.